 Do I have to have internet access to have a Sharer?

 99% of Sharers require broadband and so we do ask that Householders arrange for their home to have access to broadband.
 Most telephone companies will add a broadband package to an existing landline for a small monthly cost.

 Do I have to have a TV licence if I become a Sharer?

 Can I bring my own bed and/or other furniture if I become a Sharer?

 Most accommodation is fully-furnished and the option to bring furniture is unlikely.
 However, if a Sharer has a certain requirement, such as a desk, this can be discussed with Share and Care and the Householder.

-Why should I use a Homeshare agency to facilitate a Homeshare?
+Why should I use a Share and Care Homeshare organisation to facilitate a Homeshare?

-A Homeshare organisation, such as Share and Care Homeshare is the most experienced provider in the UK.
+Share and Care Homeshare is the most experienced provider in the UK.
 The organisation has been offering Homeshare for over 17 years and has expertise, knowledge and proven Safeguarding and Conflict Resolution policies in place.
 Share and Care Homeshare offers expertise and knowledge when matching people together.
-For the duration of every Homeshare agreement, the agency remains in regular contact with both parties to give advice and to ensure they are fully supported.
-The organisation has experience in interviewing and taking relevant references and is also registered to apply for Enhanced DBS [criminal records] checks for Sharers.
+For the duration of every Homeshare agreement, the organisation remains in regular contact with both parties to give advice and to ensure they are fully supported.
+The organisation has experience in interviewing and obtaining relevant references and is also registered to apply for Enhanced DBS [criminal records]* checks for Sharers.
 When a match has been agreed, a Homeshare Licence Agreement is drawn up between both parties which lays out the responsibilities and guidelines for both the Householder and their Sharer.